barumau/pandunia/english/120_semia.md

 # Semantics of Pandunia

-## Multipurpose roots
+## Multipurpose words

 Pandunia has a solid system of semantics that is based on natural meanings of words and simple logical rules on how to use them in a systematic way.
-Every root has potentially many possible uses.
+Every word has potentially many possible uses.
-Roots don't belong permanently into any _word classes_ or _part-of-speech_ categories.
+Words don't belong permanently into any _word classes_ or _part-of-speech_ categories.
 For example, the word
-**hog-**
+**hoge**
 can mean 'fire', 'fiery', 'burning' and 'to burn'.
 The actual meaning emerges in the sentence context.

-The noun meaning, 'fire', emerges when the word occupies the position of a noun in a sentence (in Mini) or when the root gets a noun ending (in Midi).
+The noun meaning, 'fire', emerges when the word occupies the position of a noun in a sentence.

-Mini: **me vidə li hogə.**
-Midi: **me vida hoge.**
+**mi vide la hoge.**
 – I see fire.

-The adjectival meaning, 'fiery', emerges in adjectival position (in Mini) or when the root gets the adjectival ending (in Midi).
+The adjectival meaning, 'fiery', emerges in adjectival position.

-Mini: **me vidə un hogə kar.**
+**mi vide un hoge kar.**
-Midi: **me vida hogi kar.**
 – I see a fiery chariot.

-The verbal meaning, 'to burn', emerges in verbal position (in Mini) or when the root gets a verb ending (in Midi).
+The verbal meaning, 'to burn', emerges in verbal position.

-Mini: **me hogə jo mokə.**
-Midi: **me hoga moke.**
+**mi hoge yo mokə.**
-– I burn wood.
+– I burn some wood.

-Verb, noun and modifier are created independently from the base root.
+Verb, noun and modifier are created independently from the base word.
 Therefore their meanings don't depend on each other, for example, the meaning of the noun doesn't depend on the corresponding verb and vice versa.
 There's no conceptual symmetry that would govern all words.